OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-01-intro-to-prompt-engineering/prompt-engineering/prompt-engineering-basics.md

 ### 2.0 Adjusting the model's behaviour
+The first change we can make is what model (LLM) we use to evaluate our prompt.
+This is one of the biggest changes you can make, as certain models are better built for specific tasks.
+The exercises later on this lab will force you to change the model you use if you want to answer some of the more challenging questions.

+In general, some models perform better working with summarization, key words, and semantics, while other models do better with structured text such as HTML, markdown, or JSON.
+The best way to figure out which models apply for your use case is to simply test them, but it is important to know that choice of model can make a big difference!

-Watsonx.ai provides multiple parameters for congfiguring how LLMs respond to a prompt.
+Watsonx.ai also provides multiple parameters for congfiguring how LLMs respond to a prompt.
 Selecting the correct parameters can often be more art than science.
 Investing time into understanding then tweaking these parameters will be rewarded by better responses.

 Explore these parameters with the following text:
 ```